A.T. KEARNEY INTERVIEWS AND CULTURE

 A.T.
 Kearney’s strategy consultants work side by side with top management to create robust plans and strategies that will not only enhance the current capabilities of the business but secure its’ future too.
 Working anywhere from the strategy related to the business unit to corporate finance and strategy to strategic foresight, A.T.
 Kearney’s strategic unit encompasses a wide variety of capabilities.

 Buyer and customers are becoming more savvy in their purchasing decisions.
 Sustainability continues to be a key factor in consumer choice meaning businesses need to pay closer attention to their impact on the planet.
 A.T.
 Kearney understands this and aims to help businesses make sustainability an integral part – improving lives, communities and the world we live in.

-For a firm just 1/6th the size McKinsey, A.T.
+For a firm just 1/6th the size of McKinsey, A.T.
 Kearney has its hands in a wide collection of cookie jars.
 The company’s industry specialties are extensive and include:

 - Consumer Products

 - Oil & Gas